wp-plugins/socialauth-wp/readme.txt

 == Upgrade Notice ==

+= 1.5.5 =
+There has been addition of 2 new features and 3 bug fixes since last release.
+Update to get latest and enjoy more features.

 = 1.3.2 =
-There has been addition of 1 new features since last release.
+There has been addition of 1 new feature since last release.
 Update to get latest and enjoy more features.

 = 1.2.2 =
 There has been 1 bug fix and addition of 2 new features since last release.
 Update to get latest.